yairm210/Unciv/docs/uniques.md

 Applicable to: Global, FollowerBelief

+#### Tile yields from Natural Wonders doubled
+Applicable to: Global

 #### Military Units gifted from City-States start with [amount] XP
 Example: "Military Units gifted from City-States start with [20] XP"